Bureau of Entomology: Organization

+These various units, located in Washington, around the U.S. and in other countries, employed hundreds of entomologists and support staff.

 Later developments

 Resorting to legislative means, Congress enacted the Federal Plant Quarantine Act of August 20, 1912, which immediately became effective as to certain quarantines, and was administered by the Federal Horticultural Board, consisting of five members appointed by the Secretary of Agriculture.
 A quarantine against insect pests and diseases from abroad was established and maintained, inspectors having been stationed at every port of entry by land and sea.
 Quarantines were established within the United States against the spread of a number of important pests.
 The investigational and control work was carried on by the Federal government through the Bureau of Entomology and the Horticultural and Insecticide and Fungicide Boards.
 In the States the work was conducted by the experiment stations, State entomologists, and in several instances by crop pest commissions.
 The Federal Bureau of Entomology administered the work through its several divisions.
 In 1924 it had 83 field stations in 32 states and Territories and three foreign countries.
+Since 1972, quarantine inspections have been overseen by USDA APHIS.

 Many States have enacted laws which have created State Boards of Entomology.
 The interstate spread of pests has been prevented to a large extent through State regulations requiring that nursery stock be free from infestation, and these are enforced by rigid State inspection.